Skip to main content

 To acknowledge a cost anomaly:

-2. On the Cost anomalies page, find the anomaly you want to acknowledge, and select View at the rightmost end of the anomaly entry.
+1. Navigate to the Cost anomalies page, find the anomaly of interest, and then select View at the rightmost end of the anomaly entry to open its details page.

 The cost anomalies page